openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step5.md

  - `--kind`
    - Kubernetes Custom Resource kind (e.g MyOperatedApp)

-These flags are used by the CLI tool to generate:
+These flags are used by operator-sdk to generate:
  - Custom Resource files customized according to flag arguments
  - An Ansible Role whose name matches the input for '--kind'.